KusionStack/kusionstack.io/docs/user_docs/getting-started/usecases/deliver-the-wordpress-application-on-kubernetes-and-clouds.md

 </TabItem>
 </Tabs>

-After all the resources reconsiled, we can port-forward our local port (e.g. 12345) to the wordpress frontend service port (80) in the cluster:
+After all the resources reconciled, we can port-forward our local port (e.g. 12345) to the WordPress frontend service port (80) in the cluster:

 ```shell
 kubectl port-forward -n wordpress-example svc/wordpress 12345:80